Solving Linear Programs with Fast Online Learning Algorithms: Practical Aspects of Online Linear Programming

 \textbf{Table \ref{table:cputime}} suggests, for the same $n$, CPU time our method increases almost linearly with respect to $\text{nnz} (\mathbf{A})$, which verifies that the implementation from \textbf{Section \ref{app:impl}} is highly scalable to huge linear programs.

 \paragraph{Real and synthetic LPs}

-Now we switch to a more practical setting where we employ online algorithms to solve real-life instances and compare performance of online algorithm with LP solvers.
+Now we switch to a more practical setting where we employ online algorithms to solve real-life instances and compare performance of online algorithms with LP solvers.
 Our setup is given as follows.\condsep

 \tmtextbf{Testing configuration and setup} \begin{enumerate}[label=\textbf{\arabic*).},ref=\rm{\textbf{A\arabic*}},leftmargin=*,] \item \tmtextbf{Dataset}.
 Our dataset comes from three sources. \tmtextbf{1)}.
 7 instances that are LP relaxations from \texttt{MIPLIB}. \tmtextbf{2)}.
 4 MKP instances generated according to the statistics in \tmtextbf{Table \ref{table:cputime}}. \tmtextbf{3)}.
 Modified \texttt{Netlib} instances.